konveyor/asset-generation/README.md

 bosh alias-env vbox -e 192.168.56.6 --ca-cert <(bosh int ./creds.yml --path /director_ssl/ca)
 ```

-if it returns somenthing like this, it's ok
+if it returns something like this, it's ok
 ```bash
 Using environment '192.168.56.6' as client 'admin'